 A practitioner perspective on AI in employee surveys.

-Once the survey closes, there are two pieces of work to do.
+Once a survey closes, there are two pieces of work to do.
 The first is understanding - making sense of what employees are telling you in their responses.
-The second is taking action - having the conversations about the data and planning what actions should follow.
+The second is taking action - having conversations about the data and planning what actions should follow.

 AI can help with both.